-Multi-Tiered System of Supports (MTSS)
+Colorado Multi-Tiered System of Supports (COMTSS)

 Office of Learning Supports

-The Office of Learning Supports is part of the Teaching and Learning Unit.
+The Office of Learning Supports (OLS) is part of the Teaching and Learning Unit.
 The mission of the Office of Learning Supports is to support school and district systems development for the effective implementation of multi-tiered frameworks to improve academic and behavioral outcomes for all.

 At the school level, building teams implement their identified priorities and build a tiered system that fits their respective context.
 School teams identify the fidelity and student outcomes they wish to achieve and then identify the data needed to monitor progress toward those outcomes.
 They also outline the practices used at each tier, as well as the systems that enable staff to both implement the identified practices and to gather the required data.

 To download individual practice profiles, please visit each component's page.

 To request copies in Microsoft Word, please email COMTSS@cde.state.co.us.